TaitoUnited/full-stack-template/README.md

 ### Environments

 > NOTE: You should remove unnecessary examples from database migrations (`./database`) and secrets (`taito-config.sh`) before creating the first server environment.

+> NOTE: All operations on production and staging environments require admin rights.
+Please contact devops personnel.

 Run `taito env create:ENV` to create an environment (`feature`, `dev`, `test`, `staging` or `prod`).